 The Company requires a current cash injection in order to meet anticipated expenditures.
-A number of strategic options have been explored.
-The primary focus is on the sale of all the assets comprising the Ban Phuc mining operation held by the Company's 90% owned subsidiary, BPNM.
-To the date of these financial statements there has been no success in finding a buyer.
-The Company is considering alternatives in the event BPNM or its assets are not sold, including the potential for additional funding.
-Subsequent to year-end, the Company obtained loans of US\$180,000 and US\$380,000 from Pala, the majority shareholder of the Company, which will be used to pay employee termination payments and certain other costs to prepare BPNM for potential sale, restructuring or liquidation.
-The Company is currently considering its options and no definitive course of action has been decided.
-However the Company has determined it is in need of additional funding to continue its operations and pursue the sale of BPNM.
-There can be no assurance that the Company will be able to complete the sale of BPNM, or that it can do so at terms favourable to the Company.
+Subsequent to quarter-end the Company announced sale of all the Vietnam assets comprising the Ban Phuc mining operation held by the Company's 90% owned subsidiary, BPNM.
+The sale is subject to shareholder approval, which will be voted on at the Annual General Meeting on July 17, 2018.
+Subsequent to quarter-end, the Company also obtained loans of US\$180,000, US\$380,000 and US \$70,000 from Pala, the majority shareholder of the Company, which will be used to pay employee termination payments and certain other costs to prepare BPNM for potential sale, restructuring or liquidation.
+The Company has determined it is in need of additional funding to continue.
+There can be no assurance that the Company will be able to complete the sale of BPNM.
 Failure to obtain sufficient financing could result in a delay in the potential sale of BPNM or abandonment of the Ban Phuc mine and could force the Company into reorganization, bankruptcy or insolvency proceedings.
 Additional financing may not be available when needed or, if available, the terms of such financing might not be favourable to the Company and might involve substantial dilution to existing shareholders.